sympla/mesa-gold-bar/README.md

     $ php artisan vendor:publish --provider="Sympla\Auth\Laravel\ServiceProvider"

-Once your application is configured, go to `config/auth.php` and change the `api` section:
+Once your application is configured, go to `config/auth.php` and change the `guard` section:

 ```
      'guards' => [